The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Fendi Peekaboo bag made with interwoven strips of lamb leather and calfskinFendi Peekaboo bag made with interwoven strips of lamb leather and calfskin

-While this is true for bags made between 2004 and 2010, bags made from 2010 onwards use RFID tags to authenticate the product instead of holograms.
+While this is true for bags made between 2004 and 2010, bags made from 2010 onwards use RFID tags to authenticate the product, rather than holograms.

 Fendi bags have a serial number that’s 16 or 17 symbols long.
 These symbols are a combination of digital and capital letters and are separated by dashes.